gbdev/pandocs/src/HuC3.md

 ## I/O Registers

-These registers are accessed by reading or writing int the $A000–BFFF range after setting the RAM/RTC/IR Select register.
+These registers are accessed by reading or writing in the $A000–BFFF range after setting the RAM/RTC/IR Select register.
 Address lines A12–A0 are not connected to the HuC-3 chip, so the offset within the range is ignored.
 Data line D7 is not connected to the HuC-3 chip, so